FOR IMMEDIATE RELEASE

 The categories include large circulation print (75,000 or greater), small circulation print (fewer than 75,000), radio, television, digital media, trade organizations, freelance and college.
 Click here for a full list of categories.

 Best of Show distinctions are awarded in all categories except college.
-Entries were for work done in 2017.
-Journalists from The Top of the Rockies awards contest (Colorado, Utah, New Mexico and Wyoming) served as judges.
+Entries were for work done in 2018.
+Journalists from Detroit and Pennsylvania served as judges.

-Save the date for a luncheon celebration to honor the winners, which will be held Saturday, Aug.
-25, 2018, at noon in Cincinnati with a riverboat cruise luncheon on the Ohio River.
+Save the date!
+A luncheon celebration to honor the winners will be held Saturday, Aug.
+17, 2019, 11 a.m., in central Ohio at BrewDog USA’s 42-acre brewhouse and event space in Canal Winchester.
+Founded in 2007 in Scotland, BrewDog has more than 42 pubs in the United Kingdom and more than 50 worldwide.
 Mark your calendars and watch your inbox for celebration registration details in the coming days.

 Journalists, who work for newspaper, magazines, radio, television, trade, online and college media in Ohio and adjacent states that have significant reach into Ohio were eligible to submit entries, as well as freelance journalists, who are Ohio residents, regardless of where their work is published, broadcast or webcast.
 Entrants did not need to be members of the Society of Professional Journalists.

 Ohio’s Best Journalism is the only Ohio competition that honors journalists who fulfill the SPJ mission: defense of the First Amendment, support of literacy, resistance to censorship, advocacy for openness of public records and meetings, media self-criticism and community service.